 Remember that the bigger the size of any bed, the bulkier and heavier it is.
 But never make two persons sleep on a single bed if you don’t want them complaining the morning after a disastrous camping sleep.

-Another thing to consider is your tent size, as you need to visualize how it will be placed inside your tent.
+Another thing to consider is your tent size: 2 person tent, 4 person tent or a large family tent like 8 person tents, as you need to visualize how it will be placed inside your tent.
 I suppose that you don’t want any part of your bed to be exposed outside the tent, do you?
 The size of your camping bed will always be dependent on the size of your tent

 One of the main assets of sleeping on an air mattress during camping is its deluxe way of comfort, especially to our backs.
 Additionally, it gives us the similar comfort of our own home beds, so it is ideal to sleep on especially if you’re camping with kids and elders.